aeimer/vagrant-mean-box/README.md

 ## Build
 You can use the Box from the Vagrant-Repo, but to build this box (e.g. if you customized the `provision.sh`) just run the `./build.sh`.

-_Note that you HAVE to set `config.ssh.username = "ubuntu'`.
-This is beacause we use the 'ubuntu/xenial64' box as base._